MicrosoftDocs/win32/desktop-src/tablet/using-the-managed-library.md

 ---
-Description: 'Overview of the Managed Library and notes on using the Tablet PC platform Managed Library.' ms.assetid: 'd283ea1c-faf3-4222-a9a7-c67087636b86'
+Description: Overview of the Managed Library and notes on using the Tablet PC platform Managed Library. ms.assetid: d283ea1c-faf3-4222-a9a7-c67087636b86
-title: Using the Managed Library
+title: Using the Managed Library ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Managed Library